ovh/docs/pages/platform/ai/app_guide_02_getting_started/guide.en-gb.md

 A few explanations:

 - **Label selector**: you can restrict the token granted by labels.
-You can note a specific id, a type, or any previously created label such as **owner=bastien** in our case.
+You can note a specific id, a type, or any previously created label such as **owner=elea** in our case.
 - **Role**: *AI Platform Operator* can read and manage your AI App. *AI Platform Read only* can only read your AI App.
 - **Region**: tokens are regionalized.
 Select the region related to your AI App.